anephenix/sarus/README.md

 gets a `WebSocket` instance whose connection is open.
 The benefit of this is that there is no delay in re-establishing a WebSocket connection.
-The drawback is that it can end up submitting a lot of requests to re-establish a WebSocket conection, if say the WebSocket server is down for a few seconds.
+The drawback is that it can end up submitting a lot of requests to re-establish a WebSocket conection, if say the WebSocket server is down for a few seconds, and there are a lot of browsers open on a page that all wish to connect to the server.

 In the case that you wish to implement your own reconnection strategy with say some exponential back-off applied (a time delay between reconnection attempts),